We're proud to announce that RKSV has taken a giant leap forward and is now Upstox.

 The MACD indicator turns two moving averages into a momentum oscillator by subtracting the longer moving average from the shorter period moving average.
 This gives a smoothed out line that is sort of an average of 2 averages.

 The MACD itself is calculated usually using 12 day EMA – the 26 day EMA, this is seen as the red line in the chart above.
 You will also notice something called the ‘signal line’ which is seen in blue.
 This is calculated as a 9 day EMA of the Moving Average Convergence Divergence (MACD) itself.
 The blue and red line is what is usually determines entry and exit signals.

 The values used above are not set in stone, you can change them around to see what suits your style – they are however default values that most charting programs start with.

 The MACD histogram is the difference between the MACD and the Signal line.

 One way to use the MACD is to sell when the blue line crosses the red line downwards, this indicates a loss of momentum and selling pressure based on the EMA averages.
 Here is an example of the DLF hourly chart with the crossover signals.

-The MACD is an oscillator and has a centre point of ‘0’ around which the MACD Signal line oscillate.
-The point of 0 determines an important balance of the stock prices.
-Since the MACD is made up of essentially averages we can use the centre point of 0 to determine whether the bulls are in control or the bears.
-To avoid unnecessary signals, make sure both the signal and the MACD cross the mid point 0 to determine bullish or bearishness.
+This type of an indicator is an oscillator and has a centre point of ‘0’ around which the MACD Signal line oscillate.
+The point of ‘o’ determines an important balance of the stock prices.
+Since this indicator is made up of essentially averages we can use the centre point of ‘0’ to determine whether the bulls are in control or the bears.
+To avoid unnecessary signals, make sure both the signal and the MACD cross the mid point 0 to determine bullishness or bearishness.

 Notice that the entries are very late and lag quite a bit, also it may be difficult to determine the crossover sometimes as the movement is very less and barely above/below the 0 line.
 This is a common problem among many signal indicators.
 The solution is usually to wait for bars to close and then take action in which case we get a proper signal.